“Anyway we can get to the roof?”

 We hear the crash through the main hall doors.
-Six of them, zombies, two of the orderlies try to stop them, a nurse carrying files is taken out by a zombie biting her stomach.
+Six of them, zombies, two of the orderlies try to stop them, a nurse carrying files is taken out by a zombie tackling her at the waist.
 The two orderlies don’t last long.

 Leanne and I head down the hall as more trickle in.
 “So…I guess this is it.”

 “Our way out.
 What do you think, ready to get you some taffy?”

 “Boys…boys!
 Help me!
 Please…”

 Nurse Stacey is dragged past our room by her legs.
 Blood strews across her face and back.
 “Not that way then, got it.”

 We run through to the back of the facility towards the back yard and hills.
 “You think…”

 “Climb one of the trees, hop onto the wall and down onto the side of the hills.
 From there, we run and find out what all this is.”

 We learn quick there’s something different about the zombies…other than the fact that they’re actually zombies.
 They’re fast, quiet and only interested in eating.
 The two of us walk back to back in small circles.
 We take the stairs but move fast until we reach the bottom level and open the back door.
 “Here we go, ready to run?”